 Each of these interconnected trends have important implications for the family history space, and provide insightful information for anyone interested in this fast-growing category – clearly apparent through Archives’ dynamic infographic.
 To read the Online Family History Trends Report in its entirety visit http://blog.archives.com/.

-Archives.com is a leading family history website that makes discovering family history simple and affordable.
-The company has assembled more than 2.1 billion historical records all in a single location, and makes them available at a price that’s up to 80 percent less than the leading competitor.
-Archives also partners with other leading family history websites to provide a comprehensive resource for researching your family history.
+Archives.com makes discovering family history simple and affordable.
+Its database of more than 1.1 billion historical records—birth, death, marriage, newspaper, divorce, census, obituary, immigration, newspaper, military and more—is available at a price that’s up to 80-percent less than the leading competitor.
+Archives also partners with other leading family history websites to provide integrated record collections, discounted memberships, official certificates, and other special promotions.
 Archives.com is free to try for seven days, allowing anyone to explore the benefits of membership without risk or obligation.
-For more information and to start discovering your family history, please visit http://www.archives.com/.
+To explore one of the web’s most comprehensive resources for researching family history, please visit www.archives.com.